 The park is divided into four districts:

-- The Island in the Sky: The most popular district offering rim views of the expansive canyons below, pull offs for photos ops and trail heads.
-This district is home to famous “Mesa Arch”.
+- The Island in the Sky: The most popular district offering rim views of the expansive canyons below, pull-offs for photo ops, and trailheads.
+This district is home to the famous “Mesa Arch”.

 - The Needles: Home to popular hiking trails (great for overnight backpacking) and desert landscapes with rock spires.

-- The Maze: The most remote of the districts requiring a several day commitment and should only be visited and trekked by experienced hikers.
+- The Maze: The most remote of the districts requires a several-day commitment and should only be visited and trekked by experienced hikers.

 Whichever district you decide to visit the entrance fee for Canyonlands is $30/vehicle.